saimanoharhm/Code-Algo/contribution_guidelines .md

 - Make sure the problem doesn't already exist in this repository or no one is working on that problem in the language you want to code! 😬
 - Create a folder for the topic you wish to add code or if a folder already exists, add your code to it. 📁
 - In the respective folder, add your code file with proper format (e.g. `Hackerrank/Two Sum/Two Sum.c`)
+- Use comments before the line of the code not beside the code and add where ever required not in the every line.
+- The code should not be copied from the internet.
+- Use a standard 4-space indentation.

 **9.** Create a [PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) !